gurvinder-singh-yadav/GNN-Call-Graphs/Readme.md

 ## To activate env
 conda activate callgraphs

-## Create testing jupyterntbks in the root directories of named with your Roll No. for testing and then add your code of the .py files
+## To see the updated results and recreating the model in your local system
+- Setup the Anaconda environment
+- Run the individual scripts for the 3 GCN Models